Buffaloed: Plot

 Peg's firm is successful, but constant sabotage and veiled threats haunt her and pressure builds between her and her former employer.
 She takes her employees' commissions, reinvesting it in the company.
 Her former boss, Wizz, not only destroys her offices, but creates problems in her personal life, like taking her brother's bar from him.

 Inviting J.J. to dinner, he gets mad when Peg asks him what he's heard from Wizz, as he's often in the bar.
 J.J. gets up and leaves.
 However he does stand up to Wizz, who first roughs him up and then gets her family arrested, her mom for hairdressing off the books.
 Peg loses it, going to Wizz'es premises.
 She coaxes him out by firing shots into the air, then they physically fight, but the cops stop them; arresting her for setting off the firearm.

 Peg and her mom talk in an interrogation room, and she gets called out for always going for money making schemes and not trying to earn money honestly.
 In court, Peg takes a deal and works with the police to take down the other debt collection agencies.

 Uniting the citywide collection agencies at J.J.'s bar, Peg gets them on tape confessing some of their shadier business practices while their offices are raided by the cops.
 Forty-two people are arrested for illegal debt collecting and before being taken back into custody, she burns over 50 thousand debt sheets equivalent to over one billion in debt.
-Peg is put in prison for destruction of evidence, where she teaches the other inmates finance as part of her plea deal.
+Peg is sent back to prison for destruction of evidence, where she teaches the other inmates finance as part of her plea deal.